danjulio/gCore/Arduino/readme.md

 1. gCore
 2. SD, SD_MMC, FS (built-in)

-I expect performance will vary with the type of card.
+Performance will probably vary with the type of card.
 Tests with a Sandisk Extreme 32GB (UHS Speed class) are shown below.
 The 4-bit mode pays off when writing files.

 Write Performance